Code of Conduct response plan template

 Contacting a community moderator

 You can contact a community moderator to make a Code of Conduct incident report or to discuss the process and options related to Code of Conduct incidents.
 To make an incident report, send a direct message on Discord to the community moderator that you have the best working relationship with and feel most comfortable talking.
-You can also contact Jimmy Chunga, the Salt Project Community Manager, either by email at jimmy.chunga@broadcom.com or in the Salt Project Discord.
+You can also contact the Salt Project email at saltproject.pdl@broadcom.com or in the Salt Project Discord.

 Community moderators will respond as soon as they possibly can.
 They might also request a one-on-one meeting with you (such as a phone call or online video conference) to get more information about the incident.